ThaisRobba/gel/README.md

 		point + tab 				>> love.graphics.point(x, y)
 		print + tab 				>> love.graphics.print(text, x, y, ...)
 		newparticlesystem + tab		>> love.graphics.newParticleSystem(image, buffer)
-		_draw	+ tab				>> function love.draw() end

 As you can see, this makes it a little easier and a little faster to code.
-You might be wondering what is the 'n' in the particlesystem command or why is there an ellipsis in the print output.
+You might be wondering why there is an ellipsis in the print output.
 Read on below.

 ###Why the ellipsis on that function over there?